Aviv-public/datadog_flask_poc/README.md

 - Logging: applicaton and/or container logs

 # Known Issues
-- When Flask is not in debug mode, errors are not reported in Error Tracking (Datadog support ticket in progress)
 - StatsD Metrics:
   - [ ] type "set" set value to 1 (instead of metric value)
   - [ ] type "timer" replacement